Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_ampc_agents_relnotes.md

 Known limitations:

 * Mulesoft agents are based on an older version of the Amplify Agents SDK (1.1.4) and may not benefit from all the new features.

+For more information, see the [Axway GitHub](https://github.com/Axway/agents-mulesoft) repository.

 ## Fixed issues